qdm12/My-Computing-course/04. Github/readme.md

 ## Create your *repository* on Github
 1. Go to [**github.com/new**](https://www.github.com/new)
-2. Enter the repository name "first-project" and **Create repository**
+2. Enter the repository name "first-project" and click **Create repository**
-3. If your username is *denisee*, copy your repository link https://github.com/denisee/first-project.git
+3. If your username is *denisee*, copy your repository Git link https://github.com/denisee/first-project.git

 ## **Clone** your repository
-4. In your terminal, enter `git clone https://github.com/denisee/first-project.git`
+4. In your terminal, enter `git clone https://github.com/denisee/first-project.git` :arrow_double_down:

-## Modify your **local** repository
+## Modify your *local* repository
 5. Enter `cd first-project` :open_file_folder:
-6. Enter `touch readme.md` and open this new file with your text editor :new:
+6. Enter `touch readme.md` :new: and open this new file with your text editor
 7. Copy and paste this into *readme.md*:
 ```
 # first-project